oVirt/ovirt-site/source/develop/release-management/features/virt/enhance-import-export-with-ova.md

 2. Therefore, it is a second-priority task.

 ## Export as OVA
-The user will be able to specify a VM (or a template or a VM snapshot) to be exported as an OVA.
+The user will be able to specify a VM (or a template) to be exported as an OVA.
 In that case, the user needs to provide a path on a host where the OVA file should be created.

 The following figure depicts the process of exporting a VM with a single disk as OVA: